belskiysergey/farmina/README.md

-Landing page for products of the manufacturer "Animall" http://belskiysergey.github.io/farmina/
+Landing page for products of the manufacturer "Farmina" http://belskiysergey.github.io/farmina/